plepe/overpass-layer/README.md

 * updateAssets: a function which will be called for all map feature specific HTML contexts.
 It can be used to update URLs of imgs.
 It will be passed the following parameters: domNode (the node which should be updated), objectData (data of the map feature), layer (the layer object).
 * feature: an object describing how the feature will be formated resp. styled.
 Each of the values may be either a function which will be passed an OverpassObject or a string which will be processed with the templating language TwigJS:
   * styles: Array of style-id which should be shown.
 If not set, the value of the parent 'styles' values will be used.
 Can be a comma-separated string.
-  * style: An object or a function or a TwigJS template (string), styling the resulting map feature.
+  * style: An object or a function or a TwigJS template (string), styling the resulting map feature (see below for a list of available parameters).
 Style-Id: "default".
-    * If an object is used, e.g.: { weight: 2, fillColor: 'red' }
+    * If an object is used, e.g.: { width: 2, fillColor: 'red' }
     * If a function is used, the function will be passed the OverpassObject object and should return the style as object.
-    * If a TwigJS template is used, the template should create lines with "key: value" (E.g. `color: red\nweight: 2`).
+    * If a TwigJS template is used, the template should create lines with "key: value" (E.g. `color: red\nwidth: 2`).
 See below for possible patterns.
-  * "style:*": Additional styles with the style-id as suffix (e.g. "style:casing").
+  * "style:*": Additional styles with the style-id as suffix (e.g. "style:casing"). (see below for a list of available parameters)
   * title: the title of the feature popup and the object in the list.
   * body: the body of the feature popup.
   * description: a short description shown in the list (or in the popup).